Inverclyde AC / North Highland Harriers

-Now, having graduated and started full-time employment, Sophie has adapted my training again after a discussion on my new goals for running, back to a more structured schedule.
-This remains a remote coaching relationship which is working extremely well with frequent contact and ongoing support.”
+Now, having graduated and started full-time employment, Sophie has adapted my training again after a discussion on my new goals for running and conditioning based sessions, back to a more structured schedule.”

-“Sophie has coached me for over two years taking me from a promising junior to a fully-fledged senior mountain runner with the Scottish squad.
+“Sophie has coached me since 2015 taking me from a promising junior to a fully-fledged senior mountain runner with the Scottish squad.
 I enjoy running and racing in Europe in the summer and racing XC over the winter months.
 I am currently studying in Glasgow and need my training to be flexible to balance university course work and a hectic race calendar.
 Sophie consults with me on a regular basis to discuss my training plan which has been developed around upcoming races and personal targets.

 Training is flexible, enjoyable, and tailored to my needs involving a mixture of sessions, x-training and gym work.
 Sophie’s relaxed and adaptable approach to coaching has taken my running to a new level with promising results in several international mountain races throughout 2017 and an U23 Scottish XC selection for 2018.
 I could not recommend a better coach and look forward too many more years of successful and enjoyable running with Sophie’s knowledge and guidance.”